-In the mid-seventies the Happy Little Vegemites\ returned, in tune with the growing nostalgia of the times
+In the mid-seventies the Happy Little Vegemites returned, in tune with the growing nostalgia of the times.

-In 1980, the company moved to consolidate Vegemite's\ position with teenagers and young adults by securing the endorsement of three famous and appropriately diverse Australians.
-Racing driver Peter Brock, tennis legend Ken Rosewall and award-winning actor Helen Morse all acknowledged their love of the black yeast spread.
-Eventually, the original Vegemite\ kid made yet another return - this time in colourised versions their original television advertisements.
+In 1980, the company moved to consolidate Vegemite's position with teenagers and young adults by securing the endorsement of three famous and appropriately diverse Australians.
+Racing driver Peter winning actor Helen Morse allacknowledged their love of the black yeast spread.
+Eventually, the original Vegemite kids made yet another return - this time in colourised versions of their original television advertisements.